Danielle Bowman

-Danielle Josephine Bowman (born 31 October 1988) is an English football coach and a retired international footballer.
-She is currently a first-team coach for West Ham United.
+Danielle Josephine Bowman (born 31 October 1988) is an English football coach and retired professional footballer.
+She currently serves as the head coach for the Brighton & Hove Albion women's under-19 squad.

+Bowman retired from professional play at the end of the 2021-22 season and began her coaching career as a first-team coach at West Ham United.
+In December 2023, she returned to Brighton & Hove Albion as the assistant head coach for the women's U19's, and was subsequently appointed head coach in September 2024.

 Club career

 Bowman (then Buet) joined Notts County Ladies at the start of the 2015 season from Chelsea.

 She joined Chelsea from Arsenal Ladies in 2007.
 This was due to a lack of first team chances and the club not giving her a UEFA Women's Cup medal despite taking part in the tournament.
 She scored twice on her Chelsea debut, a 9–1 win over Crewe Alexandra in the FA Women's Premier League Cup.

 In October 2008 she was named FA Women's Premier League Player of the Month for September.
 That season Buet and Chelsea suffered the disappointment of a shock FA Women's Cup semi-final defeat to Northern Division Sunderland.

+Brighton and Hove Albion announced they signed the midfielder in July 2017.

 International career

 Buet played for England at Under-17 and Under-19 level and was a member of the victorious Under-19 European Championship side.
 She made her senior debut in March 2009, against South Africa, as a second-half substitute for Emily Westwood, having received her first call-up to the senior squad the previous September.
 Her first senior start came the same month in the 3–0 win against Scotland.
 In August 2009 she was named in coach Hope Powell's squad for Euro 2009.

 She was given the Legacy Number 169 by The Football Association.